-- --PRINT-WARNINGS Specify whether or not to print compilation warnings resulting from the build even if the build succeeds with no errors. - -j Compile in parallel.
+- --PRINT-WARNINGS Specify whether or not to print compilation warnings resulting from the build even if the build succeeds with no errors. - --ENABLE-CYTHON Rebuild the Cython-generated C++ files.
+If there are any unexpected issues with compiling the C++ shipped with the build, using this flag may help.
+It is also necessary any time modifications are made to the Cython files. - -j Compile in parallel.
 This affects both the generation of C++ files from Cython files and the subsequent compilation of the source files.
 In the latter case, this option controls the number of Python modules that will be compiled in parallel. - --TBB-ROOT The root directory where TBB is installed.
 Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
 Note that this information can also be provided using the environment variable TBB_ROOT.
-The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified. - --TBB-INCLUDE The directory where the TBB headers (e.g. tbb.h) are located.
+The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified.

+- --TBB-INCLUDE The directory where the TBB headers (e.g. tbb.h) are located.
 Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
 Note that this information can also be provided using the environment variable TBB_ROOT.
-The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified.

---TBB-LINK The directory where the TBB shared library (e.g. libtbb.so or libtbb.dylib) is located.
+The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified. - --TBB-LINK The directory where the TBB shared library (e.g. libtbb.so or libtbb.dylib) is located.
 Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
 Note that this information can also be provided using the environment variable TBB_ROOT.
 The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified.